-Develop Detailed Operational Plans for ETRs and/or Incorporate into Existing Emergency Plans

-It is recommended that detailed emergency transportation plans and response procedures are developed to better define concepts, such as ETR use, users, priorities and responsibilities for route maintenance, debris clearance, and repair.
+Develop Detailed Operational Plans for ETRs and/or Incorporate into Existing Emergency Plans It is recommended that detailed emergency transportation plans and response procedures are developed to better define concepts, such as communications between agencies, ETR use, users (including transit providers and public works staff), priorities and responsibilities for route maintenance, debris clearance, and repair.
 A coordinated plan with a timeline and associated responsibilities for federal, state, regional, and local emergency responders would provide the framework for developing emergency transportation response plans for varying levels of government.
-It would also be prudent to incorporate management and use of ETRs during future preparedness exercises.
+It would also be prudent to incorporate management and use of ETRs during future preparedness exercises, and to consider the potential role of transit during emergency response.
+In many emergency situations, people-sometimes large numbers of people and/or people with special transportation needs, first responders and support personnel-need to be moved.

-The use of ETRs immediately after disaster in the region will depend on event-specific damage and needs, and knowing that it will be difficult to limit access to ETRs in the event of a large-scale disaster before federal and state aid and personnel are able to supplement local law enforcement.
-Currently, there are no plans to limit or restrict the use of ETRs by law enforcement.
+The use of ETRs immediately after disaster in the region will depend on event-specific damage and needs, as well as access to fuel.
+In a CSZ event, fuel supply is likely to become very limited.
+Findings from the emergency fuel management assessments, plans and regional exercises developed 2019-2022 will be incorporated into the Phase 2 RETR operational planning.
+Also, it will be difficult to limit access to ETRs in the event of a large-scale disaster before federal and state aid and personnel are able to supplement local law enforcement; therefore, there are no plans to limit or restrict the use of ETRs by law enforcement at this time